eshaffer321/lie-detector/README.md

 # lie-detector
+# Lie-Detector 🛑 Project Sunset Notice (May 2025)

+This project has been **officially sunset** and is no longer maintained.
+It remains public as a historical reference to my **1st Place project at the Monterey Bay Hackathon 2018**.

+---

+## 🏆 What It Was

+Lie-Detector was a Chrome extension that:
+- Scanned news articles for credibility signals.
+- Cross-referenced links against OpenSources.
+- Analyzed sentiment using Google's NLP API.
+- Displayed a "trust score" in the browser.

+---

+## 🛠️ Key Technologies
+- Chrome Extension APIs
+- Node.js companion server
+- Google Cloud Natural Language API

+---

+## 🏅 Award
+- **1st Place, Monterey Bay Hackathon 2018**

+---

+## ⚠️ Status
+This project is **no longer maintained**.
+It remains archived as a portfolio artifact.

+> Shipped.
+Learned.
+Moving on.

 ## Summary
 Chrome extension to inform users about the reliability and credibility of news articles.
 Lie-detector will analyze all the links and sources of any webpage, and compare them to [OpenSources](https://github.com/OpenSourcesGroup/opensources), a